Ready to knead, mix, grate, and… spill?

 Cooking with children can be so fun—as long as you’re prepared for the mess!
 But seriously, who cares?
 It really is a lovely way to bond with your kids, create special memories, and get them on track to healthy nutrition and good eating habits.
 Having the right recipe is the key.
 You want something simple, with few ingredients, and big payoffs.

-Get started with some tips on what recipes to make with your kids based on their age, then assemble in the kitchen for these three fun recipes to make and eat together.
+Get started with some tips on fun family moments, then assemble in the kitchen for these three fun recipes to make and eat together.

-These are easy for children any age to prepare—perfect for a warm snack or kid party appetizer.
+These are easy for children of any age to prepare—perfect for a warm snack or kid party appetizer.
 And, honestly, what doesn’t taste better with bacon on it?
-Have the kids season Blushing Belle Little Potatoes and toss to coat with olive oil.
+Have the kids season Little Reds and toss to coat with olive oil.
 Wrap each in a bacon strip and roast on a baking sheet.
 Leave out the hot sauce for sensitive snackers.

 These are crispy outside, creamy inside, and best eaten warm from the skillet.
 Try dipping in Ranch dressing or any of your favorite dips.
 Take this opportunity to show the kids how to organize the mise en place, measuring and prepping all ingredients into little containers ready to go beforehand.
 Young chefs will especially like all the mixing that goes on in various bowls.

 Not only is this one tasty, it only requires four ingredients.
 Older children can watch the recipe video and prepare it on their own (with you sneakily supervising in the background, of course).
-Start with Savory Herb Microwave Ready Little Potatoes.
+Start with A Little Savory Herb Little Potatoes.
 The kids can microwave the tray, then combine the potatoes with a dash of olive oil or butter and the included seasoning pack.

 Now, they’ll be making you dinner—the ultimate success.